-Tesla posts sixth straight profitable quarter marking first full profit year
+Tesla posts first profitable year after sixth straight quarter of gains

 Continue Reading Below

 The company generated $270 million in net income for the fourth quarter or $0.80 cents per share, slightly below Wall Street's estimates of $1.03 per share.
-Revenue came in ahead of estimates at $10.7 billion.
-For the full year, Tesla posted $721 million in net income on revenue of $31.5 billion after delivering 180,667 vehicles in the fiscal fourth quarter.
+Revenue came in ahead of estimates at $10.7 billion as the company delivered 180,667 vehicles in the quarter.
+For the full year, Tesla posted $721 million in net income on revenue of $31.5 billion.

 |Ticker